 Driving and diabetes

-People with diabetes are usually allowed to drive.
+People living with diabetes are usually allowed to drive.
 However, there are extra rules that depend on which medications they take and which driving licence they hold or want to hold.

 We have more information on driving with diabetes.
 And there’s a lot more guidance available from the DVLA (or DVA in Northern Ireland).